-Since 2010 the Open Web Application Security Project (OWASP) identified code-injection as the most critical PHP security vulnerabilities.
-Polyscripting applies the zero-trust philosophy to the PHP language and makes code-injection attacks fundamentally impossible, unlike meticulous code workarounds or reliance on patches that often come too late.
+Since 2010 the Open Web Application Security Project (OWASP) has singled out code-injection as one of the most critical PHP security vulnerabilities.

+Polyscripting applies the zero-trust philosophy to the PHP language and makes code-injection attacks fundamentally impossible, unlike meticulous code workarounds or reliance on patches that often arrive too late.

 Polyscripting takes a vulnerable server-side language and changes the grammar by adding uniqueness to the keywords.
-With a unique interpreter and a way to transform the code into the matching polyscripted version, your program now has its very own distinct language.
+With a unique interpreter, and a way to transform the code into the matching Polyscripted version, your program now has its very own distinct language.
 Any maliciously injected code will not be recognized by your application and will result in a syntax error, alerting you to the attack.

 Is PHP secure?

 How do I protect my PHP code?

 PHP code-injection attacks are happening on a global scale.
 Whether it be surveillance cameras or WordPress sites, hackers are taking advantage of programming-language vulnerabilities.

 Polyscripting eliminates the attack vector, regardless of any unpatched vulnerabilities that exist.